skygenesisenterprise/company-website/.github/CONTRIBUTING.md

 ### 4. Make Your Changes

-Follow our coding standards and linting rules (ESLint + Prettier).
+Follow the coding standards and linting rules (we use ESLint + Prettier).
-Please write tests if applicable and update documentation as needed.
+Please write tests if applicable, and update documentation when necessary.

 ---

 ### 5. Run Tests

-Ensure your code does not break existing functionality:
+Ensure your code doesn’t break existing functionality:

 ```bash
 npm test